-The new Socrata ingress experience aims to help you quickly validate, clean, and transform your data before loading it into a dataset which can be visualized and queried.
+The Socrata Data Management Experience aims to help you quickly validate, clean, and transform your data before loading it into a dataset which can be visualized and queried.
 Some of these transformations might include geocoding, reprojecting from state plane to WGS84, special date parsing, parsing text into another type, or more.
 The ingress experience allows you to run custom validations and transformations using a familiar SoQL grammar, but with functions geared towards transforming and validating, rather than querying and aggregating.

 It turns out that in the ingress experience, all data type changes and geocoding is expressed as a SoQL data transformation.
 For example, when you choose to change a text column to a number using the type selection drop-down, that action generates a SoQL data transformation.
 Recently, we added functionality in the user interface to allow you to access and modify this underlying data transformation.
 This is what we’ll be walking through.